Statistical Reports: Nonresidential Structure Fires

 Findings from this report:

-- Nonconfined restaurant building fires most often start in cooking areas and kitchens (41 percent).
+- Nonconfined nonresidential building fires most often started in vehicle storage areas (9 percent).

 - Agricultural Fires (PDF, 132 Kb, Volume 2, Issue 10 - March 2002)